Adult Slowpitch Softball - Pitching from 56 Feet

 2. The ball comes across the plate faster, because the pitcher has to throw it harder to cover the extra distance.
 The speed differential means that the ball comes off the bat about one mph faster.
 This extra mile per hour gives a long fly ball about 3 1/2 feet more distance.

-3. Though it seems that it would take longer for the ball to get to the batter, it does not, because the pitcher has to throw it harder (i.e. faster) to cover the extra distance.
-(Trust me - Sir Isaac Newton proved this a long time ago).
+3. Though it seems that it would take longer for the ball to get to the batter, it does not.
+Because the pitcher has to throw it harder (i.e. faster) to cover the extra distance.
 In both cases (50 feet and 56 feet), it takes the ball about 1.55 seconds to get to the plate.

 For the Pitcher

-1. He has a bit more time to get out of the way of a line drive (because he is six feet farther away from the batter to start with).
-This should mean fewer line-drive injuries to pitchers.
+1. More time to get out of the way of a line drive (because you are six feet farther away from the batter to start with); fewer injured pitchers.

-2. He has a bit more time to get into position to field the ball, resulting in fewer grounders past the pitcher.
+2. More time to get into position to field the ball; fewer grounders past the pitcher.

 3. For pitchers who throw curves and knuckleballs, the extra speed and flatter arc of the longer pitch will make the ball move more.

-4. Most pitchers will issue more walks, because it is more difficult to throw strikes because of the extra distance.
+4. More walks, because it is more difficult to throw strikes because of the extra distance.

 Home